Building On Quality and Tradition For Thwaites Brewery

 In addition, the perimeter walls would have a 150mm rendered upstand to create a hygienic, seamless flow.
 In line with the hygiene requirements, all drainage has been manufactured using 316-grade stainless steel, with a load class C for the drain covers capable of withstanding heavyweight wheeled traffic such as forklift trucks.

-The entire project covers a floor area of 580m2, which was completed within a seven-day time window to match construction requirements on site.
+The entire site covers a floor area of 580m2.
+The project was completed within a seven-day time window to match construction requirements on site.
 The work is expected to keep the beer flowing and the traditions going for many years to come!